Lincoln Park: History

 In 1860, Lake Park (earlier, Cemetery Park), the precursor of today's park, was established by the city on the lands just to the north of the city's burial ground.
 Five years later, on June 12, 1865, the park was renamed to honor the recently assassinated President Abraham Lincoln.

 Added to the National Register of Historic Places in 1994, part of the oldest section of today's Lincoln Park near North Avenue began its existence as the City Cemetery in 1843.
 This was subdivided into a Potter's Field, Catholic cemetery, Jewish cemetery, and the general City Cemetery.
 These cemeteries were the only cemeteries in the Chicago area until 1859.
 In 1852, David Kennison, who is said to have been born in 1736, died and was buried in City Cemetery.
 Another notable burial in the cemetery was Chicago Mayor James Curtiss, whose body was lost when the cemetery was added to the park.

 Throughout the late 1850s, there was discussion of closing the cemetery or abandoning it because of health concerns.
 In fall 1858, Dr. John H. Rauch MD suggested that the burial grounds were a health risk, which "might serve extremely well for plantations of grove and forest trees" that would be "useful and ornamental to the city."
 The idea was dropped during the Civil War, but revived by Dr. Rauch after the war ended.

 By 1864, the city council had decided to add all the 120 acre cemetery lands north of North Avenue to the park by relocating the graves.
 The cemetery sections south of North Avenue were also relocated but this land was left for residential development.
+An estimated 35,000 people total were buried in the cemetery sections of the park, and the plan required the removal of these graves to other newly opened cemeteries further from the city and lake.
 To this day, the Couch mausoleum can still be seen as the most visible reminder of the history as a cemetery, standing amidst trees, behind the Chicago History Museum.
 Ira Couch, who is interred in the tomb, was one of Chicago's earliest innkeepers, opening the Tremont House in 1835.
 Couch is believed to not be the only person interred in the old burial ground in Lincoln Park.
 A plaque placed nearby states that "the remains of six Couch family members and one family friend are in the tomb."
-Partially due to the destruction of the Chicago Fire of burial markers, it was difficult to remove many of the remains.
-As recently as 1998, construction in the park has revealed more bodies left over from the nineteenth century.
+Partially due to the destruction of the Chicago Fire of wooden burial markers, it was difficult to identify many of the remains.
+As recently as 1998, construction in the park revealed more bodies left over in the nineteenth century burial ground.